Tom-PIT/Connected.Docs/en/Sales/Documents/IssuedInvoices.md

 #### Linked documents

-The linked documents section enables the creation and/or review of operational or follow-up documents:
+The linked documents section enables the creation of operational or follow-up documents.
+This section also shows any previously linked documents.

 ![Issued Invoice Partially Paid Linked Documents](../Assets/IssuedInvoicePartiallyPaidLinkedDocuments.png "Issued Invoice Partially Paid Linked Documents")

-The specific linked documents available depends on the current status of the issued invoice, and if it was created from a previously linked document.
+> [!NOTE]
+> The available **Linked document** actions depend on the document type and status.

 Example for a new draft document: